davarntrades/davarntrades/README.md

 ⭐ DAVARN MORRISON — FOUNDER OF THE AGI ALIGNMENT EPOCH™

-Originator of Post-Semantic Intelligence™ (PSI) • Inventor of GuardianOS™ • Architect of Ontology-Independent Ethics™ • Creator of Integrity-as-a-Service™
+Originator of Post-Semantic Intelligence™ (PSI) • Inventor of GuardianOS™ • Architect of Ontology-Independent Ethics™ (OIE) • Creator of Integrity-as-a-Service™ (IaaS)

 ⸻

 🧬 My Work in One Line

-I build post-semantic alignment architectures — systems that preserve coherence, ethics, and identity after language, meaning, and conceptual reasoning break.
+I build post-semantic alignment architectures — systems that preserve coherence, ethics, and identity after language, meaning, and conceptual reasoning fail.

 ⸻